Skip to main content

 Use Case Data processing, token computation HTML transformation, optimization

-Context Template context + element attributes Full page context + DOM tree
+Context Component context + element attributes Full page context + DOM tree

 Lifecycle Hooks #